Ex-Arizona congressman faces up to 100 years at fraud sentencing

-TUCSON, Arizona Former U.S. Representative Richard Renzi of Arizona faces up to 100 years in jail when he is sentenced on Monday for fraud, extortion and money laundering stemming from a federal land swap deal when he was in office.
+TUCSON, Ariz.
+Oct 28 Former U.S. Representative Richard Renzi of Arizona faces up to 100 years in jail when he is sentenced on Monday for fraud, extortion and money laundering stemming from a federal land swap deal when he was in office.

 Renzi, a three-term Republican, was convicted in June of 17 felony counts and acquitted on 15 other charges.
 U.S. District Judge David C. Bury is set to sentence him at 9:30 a.m. in Tucson.